Omer-443/IDS-Final-Project/README.md

 ## Semester Project
 ### **Introduction to Data Science**

 This project focuses on analyzing smoking habits using a dataset from the UK.
 The analysis provides insights into smoking behavior based on various factors, including gender, age, income, region, and more.
-The interactive dashboard is built using **Streamlit**, and it employs data cleaning and visualization techniques for meaningful insights.
+The interactive dashboard is built using **Streamlit**, and it employs advanced data cleaning, machine learning, and visualization techniques for meaningful insights.

 ---